-Funding for each round supports a particular subject area.
-The present focus is on "Infectious Disease", which can be interpreted widely to include:
+Funding for each round supported a particular subject area.
+The most recent focus was on "Infectious Disease", which can be interpreted widely to include:

 - infections of humans and animals, including cellular and molecular biology, microbial physiology, biodiversity, animal models and structural biology relating to these diseases

 - disease susceptibility, immunity and resistance in natural hosts, animal models and vectors

 - infectious disease distribution and transmission (including methodologies such as epidemiology, mathematical modelling, bioinformatics and statistics).